-The speed and force of impact are great influences on motorcyclists who have been struck by another vehicle or who have lost control of their bikes.
-The initial impact can result in injuries when a limb is caught between two objects and then additional injuries may occur when the motorcyclist hits the ground.
-He or she may also be dragged along the pavement and suffer additional injuries from contact with the pavement.
+The speed and force of being struck by another vehicle can cause motorcyclists to suffer grave injuries as can the loss of control of their bikes.
+The initial impact can result in injuries when a limb is caught between two objects, and then additional injuries may occur when the motorcyclist hits the ground.
+He or she may also be dragged along the pavement and suffer further injuries from contact with the pavement.
 Common motorcycle injuries include the following.

 - Multiple fractures and crushed bones.
 Compound fractures are common in motorcycle accidents due to the force exerted on the victim and exposure to his or her surroundings.

 - Deep lacerations and mutilation.
-Glass, metal parts, road debris and other objects can slice, puncture or scrape the victim.
-While every effort is normally made to save affected limbs, the injuries may be too severe to forgo amputation and infections become a concern as well, facilitating the need to remove the limb in order to save the patient.
+Glass, metal parts, road debris, and other objects can slice, puncture or scrape the victim.
+While every effort is customarily made to save affected limbs, the injuries may be too severe to forgo amputation and infections become a concern as well, facilitating the need to remove the extremity to save the patient's life.

 - Traumatic brain injuries.
 Injuries to the brain can impact the ability of the victim to lead a normal and independent life.
 They can result in loss of memory, impaired speech, inability to concentrate, loss of motor function and numerous neurological conditions that have a longstanding impact on quality of life.